devopsengineerDan/Daniel_project/Backup.md

-👉 CLIENT                                           👉 SERVER
+👉 CLIENT [APP-api]                                            👉 SERVER [APP-api]
-views.py                                                 (deserializers.py)                                  models.py
+views.py                                                        views.py                                            models.py
 1. gets data from model                                         1. gets cache data from model                       1. creates python object mapper used to store data similar to sql
-2. (serializers.py)                                         to be executed in the application
+2. (serializers.py)                                             2. (deserializers.py)                               to be executed in the application
    serializes data to transmit it as cache
 ------------------------------------------------------
 👉 Serialize data because response objects cannot natively handle complex data types like Django/Flask models instances.
+👉 Serializer is used to return the model through the api.
 ------------------------------------------------------
 3. return json
 ```